cysouw/diathesis/text/c07_participle.md

 ### Participles as depictive secondary predicates {#sec:participles-secondary-predicates}

-Participles can be used as so-called depictive secondary predicates [@Next a].
-In such sentences, the participle functions syntactically like an adverb in the sentence structure [@Next b].
-The problem is that constructions like [@Next a] are highly similar to light verb constructions.
-For example, such constructions are likewise coherent [@Next c,d].
+Participles can be used as so-called depictive secondary predicates [@next a].
+In such sentences, the participle functions syntactically like an adverb in the sentence structure [@next b].
+The problem is that constructions like [@next a] are highly similar to light verb constructions.
+For example, such constructions are likewise coherent [@next c,d].
 Yet, depictive secondary participles and participles in light verb construction have to be strictly separated.

 :::ex
 a.
 Er verkauft die Nägel gebogen.